learn-co-students/nyc-web-111918/10-intro-to-orm/README.md

 What are the four ways we can interact with Data?

+Create
+- CREATE, INSERT
+- Book.new

+Read
+- SELECT
+- b1.title, Book.all.select

+Update
+- UPDATE, ALTER
+- b1.title = "New Title"

+Delete
+- DELETE, DROP TABLE
+- delete if ..., .pop, .shift, .clear, .delete/.destroy

 ### Active Record Pattern

 - each table in our DB should correspond to a ruby class (Model)
 - table is ALWAYS plural and the Model/Class is Singular
+  - books => Book
+  - authors => Author
 - instances of one of those classes are represented as a row in our DB
 - each column represents an attribute on each instance

 ### How to persist Data?

+- save information so when we run a program again, it will be there

 ## Code Walkthrough